Peggy Whitson: Expedition 50/51/52

 On May 12, 2017, Whitson performed her ninth career EVA with Jack Fischer.
 After a short delay due to leaking equipment, they replaced an avionics box on the starboard truss called an ExPRESS Logistics Carrier (ELC), a storage platform.
 The duration was 4 hours and 13 minutes, and it was the 200th EVA to be performed on the ISS.

 On May 23, 2017, Whitson performed her tenth career EVA with Fischer.
 They replaced a backup multiplexer-demultiplexer (MDM) unit that had failed on May 20, 2017.
 The duration was 2 hours and 46 minutes, making Whitson's cumulative EVA time more than 60 hours, placing her third on the list for most EVA time.

 On June 1, 2017, Whitson passed over the command of the International Space Station to Fyodor Yurchikhin, who was named commander of Expedition 52 until he, Whitson and Jack Fischer returned to Earth aboard Soyuz MS-04 in September 2017.

-Whitson returned to Earth on September 3, 2017, after she accrued a total of 665 days in space over the course of her career.
+Whitson returned to Earth on September 3, 2017 after she accrued a total of 665 days in space over the course of her career.
 This total was more time in space than any other woman worldwide and any other American.
-As of April 2021 she is ranked ninth on the list of total time spent in space.
+As of April 2021, she is ranked ninth on the list of total time spent in space.
 The duration of her stay in space during expeditions 50/51/52 was 289 days, 5 hours and 1 minute.
 In June 2020, Whitson was a guest (along with two imposters) on an ABC-TV To Tell the Truth episode in which Patti LaBelle correctly selected her as the record-holding time in space astronaut.

+Axiom 2

+Axiom 2 lifted off on 21 May 2023 from Launch Complex 39A at Kennedy Space Center, onboard a Falcon 9 Block 5 rocket.
+The mission, which was the second flight of Crew Dragon Freedom, docked with the International Space Station a day later.

+During the mission, the crew performed public outreach activities along with scientific research, including studies into the effects of microgravity on stem cells and other biological experiments.

+After eight days docked to the ISS, Axiom 2 undocked and returned to Earth twelve hours later.
+Freedom splashed down successfully in the Gulf of Mexico off the coast of Panama City, Florida.
+It was recovered by SpaceX's recovery ship Megan.

+Axiom 4

+In April 2024, she was confirmed as the commander of Axiom 4, a 16-day mission to the ISS with a crew of four astronauts.
+The mission launched on 25 June 2025, which was the first flight of Crew Dragon Grace, docking with the International Space Station scheduled a day later.